English Faculty Specialties

 Lindsey also teaches in the University Studies program at Portland State University,

-where she created the senior level Capstone “Embracing Size Diversity,” a service
+where she created the Capstone “Embracing Size Diversity,” a community-based learning

-learning course that explores size diversity through social justice and healthcare
+course that explores weight stigma and body image through social justice and healthcare

 perspectives.
 She is also working on a Capstone focused on the need for diversity